Who this card is for

 Axis Privilege Visa is built for mid-tier travellers who fly internationally a couple of times a year and want lounge access without paying super-premium card fees.
 The ₹6L income bar fits salaried mid-career professionals and self-employed users with stable revenue.
-Two complimentary international Priority Pass lounge visits annually plus eight domestic lounges create a coherent travel package.
+Eight domestic lounge visits annually (spend-gated) create a moderate travel package.
 Visa network acceptance is universal in India, unlike the Privilege Amex variant.
 Anyone who shops Amazon Fresh for groceries will appreciate the 15% off offer.
 We'd flag this as the wrong card for users seeking heavy cashback or co-branded retail rewards, since the EDGE points structure is point-based with conversion friction.
 Frequent international flyers needing more than two free lounge visits should look at premium cards instead.

 Reward earning is structured at 2 EDGE points per ₹100 base, valued at ₹0.20 per point, giving 0.4% baseline.
 The 6X tier on grocery (specifically Amazon Fresh) lifts the rate to 12 points per ₹100, or roughly 2.4% effective return when redeemed for vouchers.
 A milestone bonus of 12,500 EDGE points (worth ₹2,500) is credited on ₹2.5L annual spend, which is the headline reward driver.
 Two international Priority Pass lounge visits per year are valued at ₹4,000 to ₹6,000 if redeemed, while eight domestic Visa lounge visits add another ₹4,000.
 Add 15% off Amazon Fresh up to category caps, and a household routing groceries through Amazon Fresh saves ₹3,600 a year on a ₹2,000 monthly Amazon Fresh cart.
 Statement-credit redemption of EDGE points loses value (roughly ₹0.10 per point), so smart users redeem for full-value vouchers from Amazon, Flipkart, Yatra, and similar partners.
 International transactions earn at the base 0.4% rate plus the standard 3.5% forex markup, which makes the card best suited for occasional international use rather than primary forex spend.
 UPI is not supported on the Visa rail.
 Are domestic lounge visits well distributed?
 Yes across major airports, with the Visa Lounge Program covering hubs like Delhi, Mumbai, Bengaluru, Hyderabad, and Kolkata reliably.
 Reward expiry is three years.
 Worked scenario: a Delhi-based user flying to Bengaluru three times annually plus a Bangkok trip in winter uses two domestic lounges per Bengaluru trip and one Priority Pass at IGI before Bangkok.
 Benefit value lands at ₹3,000 to ₹4,800 in lounge access alone.
 Stack ₹2,000 monthly Amazon Fresh grocery routing for ₹3,600 yearly savings on the 15% off offer plus 480 EDGE points, and the 12,500 milestone bonus clears once the user crosses ₹2.5L total spend.
 Add-on family cards are free, useful for spouses booking flights independently.
 Insurance premiums, rent, fuel, EMI conversions, and wallet loads earn no rewards.